-Many people are interested in putting a secondary house onto their property.
-Some people want a studio and others love the idea of having an extra 2 bedrooms on their backyard.
-Common reasons for a secondary residence are for investment, accommodation for grandparents, and separation from growing children.
+Many people are interested in putting a secondary residence onto their property.
+Some people want a studio and others love the idea of having an extra 2 bedrooms in their backyard.
+Common reasons for a secondary residence are for investment, accommodation for grandparents and separation from growing children.
 Investors get a Pod to rent out and generate income, while families put a Pod on their block for family and visitors.

-Getting a secondary residence in the backyard is not as simple as building another dwelling on a property, it MUST in Canberra, comply with the ACT Disability Rules.
+Getting a secondary residence in the backyard is not as simple as building another dwelling on a property, if in Canberra, it MUST comply with the ACT Disability Rules.

 Why does a Secondary Residence need to comply with the disability rules in ACT?

 The planning policies for secondary residences in the ACT must comply with Australian Standard AS 4299-1995.
 Australian Standard AS 4299-1995 or Adaptable Housing Policy, is a regulation that serves as guidance in planning secondary houses to ensure that it accommodates changes of physical ability of the occupant over time.
 You can find the rules scattered throughout the ACT planning portal website but mainly here.